Ramanbaral/TrueFeedback/README.md

 ## True Feedback

 **An anonymous feedback platform to help you grow through honest, unfiltered insights.**
-Whether you're a creator, developer, leader, or team member, PureFeedback enables open and pressure-free communication.
+Whether you're a creator, developer, leader, or team member, TrueFeedback enables open and pressure-free communication.

 ---